tess1o/geopulse/README.md

 - Ask questions about your location data and get intelligent insights
 - Natural language queries about travel patterns, visits, and habits
-- Powered by OpenAI with secure API key encryption (each user needs to provide their own API Key)
+- Use any OpenAI compatible service (each user needs to provide their own API Key)

 **Social Features**